danyx23/danyx23.github.io/_posts/2016-02-19-tasks-and-effects-in-elm.md

     | Batch (List (Effects a))
 ```

-`None` and `Batch` are helpers, so the basic things an Effect can represent are `Task`s (with error type `Never`) and `Tick`s.
+`None` and `Batch` are helpers, so the basic things an Effect can represent are `Tasks` (with error type `Never`) and `Ticks`.
 The latter is used for animations if you want to do something at the next animation frame.

 It's very common to turn a `Task` into an `Effect`, whereas the inverse is usually only ever done by `StartApp`/the runtime.